 “I don’t want the audience to just see an angry woman.
 There are layers to it, why she’s angry, where that’s come from,” she says.
 “She’s a single mother trying to eke out a living to support four kids, and she’s also grieving because she’s lost the love of her life.”

-Now that the musical is playing in the West End, Sharon hopes the show attracts “as diverse an audience as possible – all ages, colours, religions, everything.”
+Clarke hopes the show attracts “as diverse an audience as possible – all ages, colors, religions, everything.”

 “At its heart, it’s a story about what a mother will do for her kids, which everyone can understand,” she says.
 “That applies to Rose too, in the Jewish Gellman family, who’s trying to fit into the household and run it with all the love she can, and get her husband and stepson out of their grief.
 But she’s a New Yorker in Louisiana – just the fact they have this maid is strange to her.
 So it’s women trying to deal with the situations they’re in.”